CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - 8 Mhz 65C02 as CPU + 2 supporting Picos for VGA and I/O
 - Interesting concept of the PIX to handle communication between the Picos via PIO
 - Back to an publicly open source project after a blackout period of time
+- Great features on "GPU" side: 3 layers (bitmap, tilemap, text) with scrolling and "affine" sprites
+- WIP

 ### __PicoMiteVGA__ & __WebMite__ by __Geoff & others__